 Hickory Public Library offers meeting rooms for the use of the public on equal terms for the lawful activities of groups and individuals, regardless of their affiliation or beliefs.
-These meeting rooms are available for groups or individuals to conduct organizational or program meetings, seminars, study groups, planning sessions, training programs, and related activities.
-No commercial functions or private social functions are permitted.
+These meeting rooms are available for groups or individuals to conduct organizational or program meetings, seminars, study groups, planning sessions, training programs and related activities.

-- Library meeting rooms may be used during normal library operating hours, up to 30 minutes prior to closing.
+- Library meeting rooms may be used during normal library operating hours, 30 minutes after opening and up to 30 minutes prior to closing.

 - Meeting rooms may be booked no more than 60 days in advance by the public.
-Library partners may book rooms 90 days in advance.
+Spaces may be reserved for use by the Library or City of Hickory up to 1 year in advance.

-- Meeting room reservations will be taken on a first-come, first-served basis, based on date of submission of request.
-Groups or individuals wishing to reserve the meeting room must submit the proper signed request form, either in person or via fax or e-mail.
+- Meeting room reservations will be taken on a first-come, first-served basis, based on the date the signed application is received by Library staff.
+Groups or individuals wishing to reserve meeting rooms must submit the proper signed request form, either in person or via email.

 - All meetings held in the meeting rooms must be open to the public but may require pre-registration.

 - In addition to tables and chairs, other equipment is available for public use, depending on which room is used.
-Requests for presentation equipment should be made when reservation forms are submitted.
-The group or individuals using a room are responsible for bringing any supplies needed.
+Requests for presentation equipment must be made when reservation forms are submitted.
+The Library does not provide office or meeting supplies such as paper or pens.

-- Meeting rooms must be left in a clean and orderly condition.
-Groups or individuals holding meetings assume all responsibility for setting up and removing tables, chairs, and other furniture and equipment; for cleaning the room after use; and for any damage to library equipment and facilities during their meeting.
-An adult representative (age 18 or over) from each organization using the meeting room must sign an agreement accepting personal responsibility for damages or cleaning fees resulting from the group's use of the room.
+- Meeting rooms must be left in clean and orderly condition.
+Groups or individuals holding meetings assume all responsibility for arranging tables, chairs, and other furniture; for cleaning the room after use; and for any damage to library equipment and facilities during their meeting.
+The individual who signs the reservation form agrees to accept personal responsibility for damages or cleaning fees resulting from the group's use of the room.

-- Refreshments may be served with prior approval of library staff.
+- Refreshments may be served with prior approval from Library staff.

-- No group or member of any group may attach signs, banners, or flyers to any library wall, ceiling or piece of property, without permission of the library staff.
+- No group or member of any group may attach signs, banners, or flyers to any meeting room wall, ceiling or piece of property.